Back to Blog

 Use semantic HTML with proper heading hierarchy.
 H2 sections containing H3 subsections signal clear content structure to both crawlers and AI parsers.
 A page with a flat heading structure forces AI systems to guess where one topic ends and another begins.
 Proper nesting removes that ambiguity.

 Test your own pages by asking: can each section stand alone as a complete answer?
 If yes, your structure is extraction-ready.
 This is the foundation of content formatted for AI extraction.
-AirOps Workflows build this structure into content production from the start, so every page ships formatted for AI extraction.
+To measure extractability, check whether each H2 answers a single question in its opening sentence and whether the section can stand alone without surrounding context.
+AEO optimization depends on this structure more than any other factor.

 Structure gets your content parsed.
 Authority gets it selected.
 E-E-A-T for AEO (Experience, Expertise, Authoritativeness, Trustworthiness) is Google's trust framework, and AI systems use similar signals to decide which sources to cite.